FlightOS/.github/profile/readme.md

 Trans Gender Arch With A Sexy UI

 ## About FlightOS
 FlightOS is custom version on Arch Linux with many custom tools built for it.
-We have our own Package Manager, Desktop Environment, Window Manager, etc, etc..
+We have our own Package Manager, Desktop Environment, etc, etc..
 It also has a **strong** focus on a Trans Gender theme.

 ## Features
-- Sexy Desktop Environment - LucidDE
+- Customized Plasma 5 - LucidDE
 - Custom Package Manager - Unicorn
-- Custom Window Manager - PaneWM
 - Custom CLI and GUI Toolset - Thunderbolt

 ## Projects
 - LucidDE
-  - Description: Sexy ASF Desktop Environment
+  - Description: Sexy ASF Plasma 5 Fork
   - Status: Not Passing | In Concept
   - Version: N/A
   - Repository: N/A